azyklus/azyklus/README.md

 ## Hi there 👋

-My name is Malachi, and I am so happy you're here!
+Welcome to my profile—I am so happy you're here!

 Most of my projects on here will probably be archived eventually, for one reason or another, but most of it is here for self-improvement so feel free to critique it as you see fit.
 I will likely be better for it.